Myst Journey

 It was originally released a few weeks after the release of Riven.
 While no longer officially published, it can still be found via Amazon or eBay.

-Graphics improvements compared to Myst
+Graphics compared to Myst

 Simple geometry and low texture resolutions made high contrast between light and shadow in the original Myst.
 Renders for each Age was displayed in a palette of only 256 colors, which, though expertly devised, limited the tonal range of finished images.
 The screens had 543x332 pixels, taking up approximately three quarters of the screen.
-It took about two years to make Myst.

 The screens in Riven has 608x392 pixels and 256 colors for each image, taking up almost the entire screen.
-Riven contains over 4,000 fully-rendered scenes and 1,000 QuickTime movies (over three hours of astonishing animation).
+Riven contains over 4,000 fully-rendered scenes and 1,000 QuickTime movies (over three hours of animation).
 Some of the scenes took over an hour to render on Cyan's SGI Indigo Workstations (they had 13 of them).
-At the time the game was made, the various islands which make up Riven was the largest wireframe models anyone had been working with.
-A single Riven island is represented by about 2.5 million triangles.
-Intricate detail can be found throughout Riven, from wind-shifted topsoil blanketing a mountainside, to the knotted woodgrain of a table top, to Riven shimmering water, which undulates, reflects and glints in the sun.
-Riven was in the making for over four years.

 The models in Myst were quite simple.
 For example, there are whole forests of trees on Myst Island but no leaves.
 When Myst was originally constructed, each tree was modeled using just two cones -- one for the trunk, and one for the foliage.
 The ground cover for the entire island is a single texture image painted onto an extruded surface.
 In all, the island has one tenth of the geometric detail of a Riven island.
+It took about two years to make Myst.

 • Alias for rendering